open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 H.264 support in MCU system requires the deployment of OpenH264 library, see [Deploy Cisco OpenH264* Library section](#Conferencesection2_3_4) for more details.

 > **Note**: OpenH264 library is not required for GPU-accelerated MCU when forward RTSP stream subscription is not used.
-If you want to set up video conference service powered by GPU-accelerated MCU server, the following server side SDK needs to be installed:
+If you want to set up video conference service powered by GPU-accelerated MCU server, the following server side SDK needs to be installed on CentOS* 7.1:

  - Intel<sup>®</sup> Media Server Studio for Linux* version 2015 R6